Bento Manuel Ribeiro

-Bento Manuel Ribeiro (Sorocaba, 1783 – Porto Alegre, 1855) was a Brazilian military officer, who participated in some key military campaigns of the history of Brazil such as the Cisplatine War and the Ragamuffin War.
+Bento Manuel Ribeiro (1783 – 30 May 1855) was a Brazilian military officer, who participated in some key military campaigns of the history of Brazil such as the Cisplatine War and the Ragamuffin War.

 Biography

 Bento Manuel Ribeiro was the son of Manuel Ribeiro de Almeida, a tropeiro, and Ana Maria Bueno.
 On December 1, 1800 he enlisted in the Rio Pardo militia regiment.
-He fought in the War of 1801 against the Spaniards as a soldier, accompanied by his brother Captain Gabriel Ribeiro de Almeida.
-Under the leadership of Colonel Patrick Camera Strap, he participated in the expulsion of the Spanish troops from Batovi and from the fortress of Santa Tecla.
+He fought in the War of the Oranges against the Spanish as a soldier, accompanied by his brother Captain Gabriel Ribeiro de Almeida.
+Under the leadership of Colonel Patrício José Correia da Câmara, he participated in the expulsion of the Spanish troops from Batovi and from the fortress of Santa Tecla.

 He participated in the First Cisplatine Campaign (1811–1812), such as quartermaster, being promoted to lieutenant in 1813.
 In the War against Artigas he served under the command of General Joaquim Xavier Curado.

 During the Ragamuffin War he switched sides twice, ending on the Imperial one; he was described as faithful at the balance of the conflict.
-In the Guerra Grande (Great War), also during the Ragamuffin War, he led the Farroupilha that supported Fructuoso Rivera.
+In the Guerra Grande (Great War), and also during the Ragamuffin War, he led the Farroupilha that supported Fructuoso Rivera.